 The globalization and digitalization have a huge impact on B2B companies, not least on their sales organizations.
-Instead of capturing leads, scoping an offer and negotiating price, sales need to take the role of creating new business opportunities through innovation, thought-leadership and proactivity.
+Instead of only capturing leads, scoping an offer and negotiating price, sales need to take the role of creating new business opportunities through innovation, thought-leadership and proactivity.
 Many companies have already started this transformation – but many of them still fail.
 Why?
 We have identified three common pitfalls that stop many companies from a successful sales transformation:

 Aiming too high, too fast